Take a peek behind the Iron Curtain…

 From 1948 to 1989, the Czech Republic (formerly Czechoslovakia) experienced a bleak period under communism rule.
 Although the regime ended over 30 years ago, there are still architectural and cultural reminders of this time that still exist in Prague today.

 Along the way you’ll also discover a modern food culture that has been influenced by this time in history.
-Visit a classic diner known for its traditional bites; try one of the country’s favourite fast-food snacks; and sit down to eat at a simple canteen-style restaurant where the working-class still go to enjoy traditional lunches.
+Visit a classic diner known for its traditional bites; try one of the country’s favourite street food snacks; and sit down to eat at a simple communist worker canteen-style restaurant where the working-class still go to enjoy traditional lunches.

-Join us as we get underneath the skin of Prague on this fun and informative experience that combines history with tasty modern cuisine.
+Join us as we get underneath the skin of Prague and visit a darker time in recent history that still shapes daily life today.